altocodenl/tagaway/readme.md

    - Account logs refactor
       - Add a log on invalid upload.
       - Add a log on repeated upload.
+      - Add a log on a pic/vid that is too large.

-      - Queryable logs by type and date.
+      - Queryable logs by type/date:
+         - geo logs (to see if enable geotagging suggestion was dismissed or not)
+         - upl logs - aggregate by uid, send a limit of n
+         - imp logs, subtype upload
       - Refactor client to use queried logs in upload.
       - Refactor client to use queried logs in import.
       - Show two latest imports or uploads instead of using a date cutoff.